Fady-Esam/social-media-app/README.md

 ## ✨ Features

-- 🔐 Secure authentication using Firebase Auth
+- 🔐 Secure authentication (Login / Signup / Logout)
 - 🎬 Upload short videos with song and caption
 - ❤️ Like, 💬 comment, and 🔁 share functionality
 - 🔍 Discover & follow other users